rancher/docs/content/rancher/v2.x/en/installation/server-tags/_index.md

 `rancher/rancher:latest`   | Our latest development release.
 These builds are validated through our CI automation framework.
 These releases are not recommended for production environments.
 `rancher/rancher:stable`   | Our newest stable release.
 This tag is recommended for production.
 `rancher/rancher:<v2.X.X>` | You can install specific versions of Rancher by using the tag from a previous release.
 See what's available at DockerHub.
-`rancher/rancher:alpha` | Alpha version of Rancher for previewing an upcoming release.
-These releases are discouraged in production environments.
-Upgrading to or from releases with an alpha tag is not supported.

->**Notes:** The `master` tag or any tag with `-rc` or another suffix is meant for the Rancher testing team to validate.
+>**Note:** The `master` tag or any tag with `-rc` or another suffix is meant for the Rancher testing team to validate.
 You should not use these tags, as these builds are not officially supported.

 ## High Availability Installs